HanLi05869/Distributed-Systems/README.md

-# Distributed-Systems
+# MapReduce
-This is the MIT6.824 Lab.
+This is the implementation of MapReduce.(6.824 Lab1)